• Home

 2022 PROJECTS

-Six young women with Troop 1602 Scouts BSA out of Paso Robles completed a conservation service project on the Chimineas Ranch by replacing an old, galvanized cattle trough riddled with holes with a trough wildlife can easily access.
-They removed the old trough, dug a trench, set the 2,000 pound concrete trough in the ground, and connected the plumbing.
-The scouts worked hard, learned new skills, and did a great job!.
-Retired CDFW Habitat Assistant Joe Lambirth and the Scoutmasters provided the training.
-CRF Director Terry Palmisano was on hand to support the project.
+Six young women with Troop 1602 Scouts BSA out of Paso Robles showed their girl power by completing a conservation service project on the Chimineas Ranch.
+Together they replaced an old, galvanized cattle trough riddled with holes with a trough wildlife can easily access.
+They removed the old trough, set the 2,000 pound concrete trough in the ground, and connected the plumbing.

 Unnecessary fencing can be a hazard for wildlife when they get tangled in it.
 CRF coordinated a volunteer day with CDFW's Natural Resource Volunteer Program to start removing the wire from a 4-strand barbed wire fence on the North Chimineas Unit.
-Wildlife are heavily using the area as evidenced by the well-worn trails going across the fence.
+Wildlife use the area heavily as evidenced by the well-worn trails crossing the fence.
 Now the elk, pigs, and antelope will have clear access.
 Work will continue as there are miles more fence to remove.

 Another fantastic weekend for a junior hunter!
 Cole, age 13, had never hunted big game before but calmly filled his cow elk tag in the first hour Saturday morning on the Chimineas Ranch.
 Looking on proudly are his father (in the black vest), and two uncles who got him interested in hunting.
 The hunt was sponsored by the San Fernando Valley Chapter of the Rocky Mountain Elk Foundation which provided meals, guides, and help cleaning the animal.
 CRF hosted the group at the ranch headquarters.